linxy29/p8105_final_report/report_xl2836.md

 Motivation
 ----------

 The purpose of this project is to apply the skills we learnt in “Data Science I” to access data in real world setting and preferably make some impact on a concerning public health issue.
-In this case, we choose to analyze the mental health data gathered from an online survey done by OSMI, and hope our report could promote workplace mental health awareness and be used as reference by job seeker while job haunting.
+In this case, we choose to analyze the mental health data gathered from an online survey collected by Openign Sourcing Mental Illness (OSMI), and hope our report could promote workplace mental health awareness and be used as reference by job seeker while job haunting.
 However, after exploring our data, we found that we aren’t able to answers some question we listed in the proposal, since our data is very limited.

 Related work
 ------------

-Mental health has always been an interesting topic since it is closely related to our life, 20 percent of the total population have diagnosable mental disorder, also, recent study showed that graduate student are at more risk of depression.
+Mental health has always been an interesting topic since it is closely related to our life.
+According to research, 20 percent of the total population have diagnosable mental disorder.
+Also, recent study showed that graduate student are at more risk of depression.
 Therefore, while browsing Kaggle, the challenge of mental health in tech companies immediately draw our attention.
-As future biostatistician, It is highly possible that we will pursue a tech career.
+As future biostatistician, It is highly possible that we will pursue a tech career in the future.
 And knowing whether particular work type is more stressful, if some factor are more associated with depression, will help guide us through the job seeking process and maybe even provide some help when others are facing mental health issues.

 Initial questions
 -----------------

 Initially, we want to answer the following questions: Do mental health illness and attitudes towards mental health vary by geographic location?
 How strong is the association between family history and mental health illness or other predictors?
 Attitudes toward mental health VS attitudes toward physical health consequence?
 Do tech companies provide more or less mental health benefits compared to non-tech company?

 After exploring the data, we found that the we are not able to answer the latter two of our proposed question, since most of the participant in the survey are either from a tech company or is working as a tech in non-tech company.
-Also, the attitude towards mental health are very difficult to access since the questionnaire is asking what do participant think that their company would react if they had mental health illness, and this information could be highly biased since there is no standard measure.
+Also, the attitude towards mental health are very difficult to access since the questionnaire is asking what do participant think that their company would react if they had mental health illness, and this information could be highly biased as it is purely subjective.
 Instead, we decide to look into the number of people with mental health disorder vary by geographic location, and found that in general around 50% of participant of the survey is currently having mental health issue.
 Some states have higher percentage than other, but since some states only have one or two people who take the survey, those states tend to have extreme values like 100% or 0 %.

 For the second question, since mental health illness is a categorical variable, we are unable to use it as a response variable within a linear model.
 Therefore, we performed conditional inference tree and decision tree to analyze the data, and found family history of mental health illness and the size of the company is associated with current mental health illness.

 Although some of the question are not accessible, we found other interesting trend while exploring, such as the impact of work performance of mental health illness treatment, and people with particular mental health disease are more willing to seek treatment than others, and these questions will be further discussed in the exploration analysis session of the report.

 Data
 ----